samuelgr/Xidi/README.md

 1. Download the latest release of Xidi.

-1. Depending on how the game in question communicates with its controllers, place one of the supplied DLL files into the same directory as the game executable:
+1. Install one of the [forms of Xidi](#forms-of-xidi) into the same directory as the game executable.
-   - ``dinput8.dll`` for games that use DirectInput version 8
-   - ``dinput.dll`` for games that use any older version of DirectInput
-   - ``winmm.dll`` for games that use WinMM

 1. Optionally supply [configuration settings](#configuring-xidi) to Xidi.

 1. Run the game.

+## Forms of Xidi

+Xidi is available in multiple forms, each of which caters to a particular way in which games might communicate with game controllers.
+The following subsections describe each form of Xidi and how to install it.

+### DirectInput

+Many games use the DirectInput API to communicate with various input devices, including game controllers.
+For such games, place either `dinput8.dll` or `dinput.dll` into the same directory as the game executable.
+The former is for games that use version 8 of DirectInput, and the latter is for games that use any older version.

+### WinMM

+Some games make use of the legacy joystick API offered by the Windows multimedia library.
+To use Xidi with these games, place `winmm.dll` into the same directory as the game executable.

+### HookModule

+**It is not common for games to need the HookModule form of Xidi.**

+Some games that use DirectInput do not directly load the DLL but rather use a Windows subsystem known as Component Object Model (COM) to request that the system figure out how to access DirectInput functionality.
+This makes use of information in the system registry which ends up pointing to the system-installed version of DirectInput.
+The HookModule form of Xidi intercepts the COM requests and redirects any DirectInput-related requests to Xidi.

+Games that access DirectInput via COM require the HookModule form of Xidi, which is a hook module that is intended to be loaded by [Hookshot](https://github.com/samuelgr/Hookshot).
+To install the HookModule form of Xidi:
+1. Place either `dinput8.dll` or `dinput.dll` into the same directory as the game executable, as usual for DirectInput games.
+1. Additionally place `Xidi.HookModule.XX.dll` into the same directory as the game executable.
+1. Download the [latest release of Hookshot](https://github.com/samuelgr/Hookshot/releases), version 1.1.0 or higher.
+Extract `Hookshot.XX.exe` and `Hookshot.XX.dll` into the same directory as the game executable.
+1. Run the game with Hookshot.
+The easiest way to do this is using the Hookshot Launcher, as follows, but there are other ways that are described in Hookshot's documentation.
+To use Hookshot Launcher:
+    1. Rename the game executable by adding the text `_HookshotLauncher_` to the beginning.
+For example, `Game.exe` would be renamed to `_HookshotLauncher_Game.exe`.
+    1. From the downloaded Hookshot release, extract `HookshotLauncher.XX.exe` to the same directory as the game executable, then rename it to the original name of the game executable.
+Following the example above, this would mean renaming `HookshotLauncher.XX.exe` to `Game.exe`.
+    1. Run the game as normal.
+Hookshot Launcher will take care of ensuring Hookshot loads the game correctly.

+In all of the steps above, note that `XX` is either `32` or `64` depending on whether the game executable is 32-bit or 64-bit.

 # What to Expect in a Game

 XInput identifies controllers by player number rather than by specific controller device (i.e. player 1, player 2, and so on), and Xidi therefore does the same thing.
 The system determines the assignment of controller device to player automatically, and these assignments may change as controller devices are plugged into and unplugged from the system.
 Some controllers such as the Xbox 360 controller indicate the assigned player number directly on the device, so it is easy to determine which controller is assigned to which player number.

-If a game supports explicitly specifying a controller device to use, then Xidi virtual controller devices with names similar to "Xidi: Player 1" will be visible during the configuration process.
+If a game supports explicitly specifying a controller device to use, then Xidi virtual controller devices with names similar to "Xidi Virtual Controller 1" will be visible during the configuration process.
 Each such controller maps to the XInput controller of the shown player number.
 These Xidi-supplied controllers would need to be selected during configuration in order for the corresponding XInput controllers to be used in the game.
 Any non-XInput controllers would still be available for selection during the configuration process, but all XInput-based controllers would be exposed only through the Xidi-supplied controllers.

 On the other hand, if a game does not allow a specific controller device to be set during configuration, then generally whichever controller is assigned to player 1 would automatically start working in the game.
 Games that support multiple controllers would additionally work with other controllers in ascending player number order.
 However, note that there are some caveats that apply to games of this type.
 For more information, see [questions and answers](#questions-and-answers).